 Courses master Population Studies

-Are you interested in studying pressing population issues like ageing, integration of migrants, health inequalities and population decline?
-In how individual choices concerning life events like family formation, residential choice and health care use are influenced by the context in which people live?
-The master programme in Population Studies trains students the theories, methods and skills required to become a versatile demographer.
+Are you interested in studying contemporary population issues like ageing, integration of migrants, health inequalities and global population growth?
+In how individual choices concerning life events like family formation, residential choice and health care use are embedded in the contexts in which people live?
+In the master programme Population Studies students develop the theories, methods and skills required to become a versatile demographer.

 What will you learn?

-The programme of the master Population Studies consists of the following courses in 2017/2018.
-The links more information about the courses will be available as soon as possible.
+The programme of the master Population Studies consists of the following courses in 2019/2020 (click on the course titles for more information).

 This course encompasses the three main types of residential relocations: residential mobility, internal and international migration, in relation to family and household dynamics.
 A life course perspective is used to determine how migration of individuals (at the micro level) is shaped by events in individual lives, such as leaving the parental home, marriage, divorce, child birth and retirement.
 It also examines how life events of significant others such spouses, children and parents shape migration decisions of the individual.
 The course contextualizes the manner in which the decision to migrate is influenced by the family and the household (at the meso level) and the housing and labour markets as well as welfare regimes (at the macro level).
 The course takes a critical view on the inequalities people experience either on migration or due to migration both within and outside family and household settings.